lino-framework/lino/docs/dev/actors.rst

   .. attribute:: active_fields

     A list of field names that are "active".
-This means that when their value was changed in a Detail or Insert window, they cause an immediate save and refresh of the window.

     Value and inheritance as for :attr:`hidden_columns`.

+    When a field is "active", this means only that it will cause an immediate "background" save and refresh of the :term:`detail window` when their value was changed.
+The true "activity" (i.e. other fields being updated according to the value of an active field) is defined in the model's :meth:`full_clean
+    <dd.Model.full_clean>` and :meth:`FOO_changed
+    <dd.Model.FOO_changed>` methods.

+    Note that active fields are active only in a :term:`detail window`, not in an :term:`insert window`.
+That's because there they would lead to the unexpected behaviour of closing the window.

   .. attribute:: slave_grid_format = 'grid'